Thank you, technology! Now, planning a virtual wedding in your own home or rented space is manageable!

 After you have decided which platform to use, you can start inviting your guests so they can block out the day and time of your planned virtual wedding.

-And while you’re already going the virtual route, it wouldn’t be a bad idea if you also send digital email invitations instead of the traditional ones.
+And while you’re already going the virtual route, it wouldn’t be a bad idea to send digital email invitations instead of the traditional ones.

 You can create your invites’ layout using Canva or get from platforms like Greenvelope.
 Or you can use wedding websites like Wedsite, where you can centralize your invites, rsvp, and even update your guests easier and faster!